yiyins2/CS320-SU23/labs/git-pr/README.md

 <img src="2.png" width=800>

-This should create a repo at https://github.com/msyamkumar/cs320-lab2 (with your username instead of "msyamkumar").
+This should create a repo at https://github.com/yiyins2/cs320-lab2 (with your username instead of "yiyins2").
 Go to that URL, and you'll see something like this:

 <img src="3.png" width=1200>